-3. Private Property Rights/Tree Trimming Requirements: House Bill 1159 created Section 163.045 Fla.
+3. Private Property Rights/Tree Trimming Requirements:

+BACKGROUND: House Bill 1159 created Section 163.045 Fla.
 Stat. imposing restrictions on the enforcement of local government tree ordinances.
 A residential property owner is not required to obtain a tree trimming or removal permit if the owner obtains documentation from a certified arborist or a licensed landscape architect that the tree presents a danger to persons or property.
 Under those circumstances, a local government cannot require that the tree be replaced.
 The statute also allows a property owner adjacent to an electric utility right-of-way to request the electric utility perform tree trimming in the right-of-way without local government approval.
 The statute is vague and usurps home rule authority that is best implemented and regulated at the local level.
 Further, landscape requirements have traditionally been a local regulatory issue as each jurisdiction determines for itself the physical characteristics of its environment.
+In 2022, SB 518 amended Section 163.045, Fla.
+Stat. to provide much needed clarity and pertinent definitions which limit the impact of the preemption to properties with single-family, detached buildings actively used for single-family residential purposes.